jparyani/mediagoblin/docs/source/siteadmin/media-types.rst

 security reviewed this, and it acts in a way that is not like normal blogs (the blogposts are themselves media types!).

-So you can play with this, but it is not necessarily recommended for production use! :)
+So you can play with this, but it is not necessarily recommended yet for production use! :)